jmorrison-1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](Replication4.jpg)

-This project is related to mine as they use the resistor to determin the flow of the current.
-This case was to turn a light switch on and off istead of a fan which was what is was used for in the temperature gauge project.
+This project is related to mine as they use the resistor to determine the flow of the current.
+This case was to turn a light switch on and off instead of a fan which was what is was used for in the temperature gauge project.

 ### Related project 5 ###
 Jar Temperature Detector and Cooling Fan